core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A topic resource with a topic-data link can also be simply called "topic".

-The list of links to the topic resources can be retrieved from the associated topic collection resource, and represented as a Link Format document {{RFC6690}}where each such link specifies the link target attribute 'rt' (Resource Type), with value "core.ps.conf" defined in this document.
+The list of links to the topic resources can be retrieved from the associated topic collection resource, represented as a Link Format document {{RFC6690}} where each link is a topic resource of type "core.ps.conf" as defined in this document.

 ## Topic Representation {#topic-resource-representation}